Archive for the ‘Project Aware’ Category

 What does this mean for you?

-As a Scuba Cat Diving Student Diver, you will now receive the special limited edition Project Aware PADI certification cards to stand out from the crowd and serve as a reminder of the importance of conservation.
+As a Scuba Cat Diving Student Diver, you will now receive the special limited edition Project Aware certification cards to stand out from the crowd and serve as a reminder of the importance of conservation.

 Scuba Cat Diving Phuket Thailand 100% Aware